 These workplace substance use policies take a huge toll on workers mental health and often make their substance use problems worse.
 Some workers have been bankrupted by the medical monitoring costs.
 Some workers have been forced to abandon their careers.

-As more and more workers shared similar stories of being harmed by workplace substance use policy, we established a nonprofit organization that would allow workers to support each other.
-Peers could exchange information about worker’s rights, get support advocating for themselves, mount legal challenges and fight for policy change.
+As more and more workers shared similar stories of being harmed by workplace substance use policy, we banded together and established a nonprofit organization so that workers can support and advocate for each other.
+Workers can exchange information about their rights, get support advocating for themselves, mount legal challenges and fight for policy change.

 We’re demanding a new and humane approach to addressing employees’ substance use.
 Employees should be offered voluntary, confidential, culturally appropriate, trauma-informed health care services that are based on current harm reduction / health promotion principles.